 Control measures that are specified in Standard 4.2.4 (e.g. specific cooling requirements) do not require additional validation by the business unless it wants to apply alternative parameters or procedures to meet those controls.
-A business must, however, be able to validate the processing controls that reduce to safe levels any pathogens that may be present in the raw milk.
+A business must, however, validate the production process to be used for the manufacture of a raw milk product.

-The validation of process control should demonstrate that the combination of identified control measures (including the process and product criteria used) is actually capable, on a consistent basis, of achieving the desired food safety outcome.
+The validation process should demonstrate that the combination of identified control measures (the process and product criteria used) is actually capable, on a consistent basis, of achieving the desired food safety outcome.